 Stop losses are a mechanism by which traders can reduce their loss if the prices dip against their favored trades.
 If a decline is seen, a stop loss will make sure that no trades go through beyond that point.
 The problem with stop losses is that it is susceptible to slippage, which means when there are sudden drops and the price does not go through the stop loss price, but jumps that particular point, it will not execute.
 A guaranteed stop, on the other hand is something that will stop all trades and get executed even if the point gets jumped, this service, however comes at a premium and will have to be paid for, but will be worth it on a stormy trading day.

-2. Research the market well
+2. Research and Review the market well

 The statement seems like an obvious one, yet a lot of players in the market step blindly into it and blow off their accounts, suffering heavy losses.
 In the FOREX market, it is never enough to just be aware of the past fluctuations and historical data, rather you should anticipate currency movements.
 The rise of the Swiss Franc was one such example where it rose dramatically in the beginning of the year, only to drop by the end of February and it is now seeing a healthy up-swing.
 Between Q4 2014 and Q1 2015, it gained so much, so quickly that it caused the Swiss National Bank making an announcement about abandoning its caps.
 Very few traders and brokers even expected that kind of a surge, even looking back, not many felt that it could be predicted.